SPONSORSPARTNERS

 UKSA CHAMPIONS OF SPONSORSHIP

-THE BARRIE GILL AWARD FOR MOST PROMISING YOUNG SPONSORSHIP EXECUTIVE - partnered by Global Sports
+THE BARRIE GILL AWARD FOR MOST PROMISING YOUNG SPONSORSHIP EXECUTIVE - partnered by No Turning Back 2020

 Please send a maximum of 750 words outlining what in particular makes this candidate exceptional, how he/she has impacted on your business, exceeded expectations on particular tasks and campaigns and how this translates into future career development.